bdwilliams/vagrant-base-lamp/README.md

 Documentation
 =============

-This repository contains a general vagrant configuration for developing web applications using PHP and Zend Framework.
+This repository contains a general vagrant configuration for developing web applications using a LAMP stack.

 The package installs the following:
 - ubuntu